Sunday 22 June 1941

 Holocaust: Romanian Jews from the Dorohoi district are transported in cattle cars to concentration camps in Tirgu and Craiova.

 British Homefront: Taking advantage of the dramatic news about Operation Barbarossa, the British government releases casualty figures for the war to date.
-It states that the British armed forces have lost 18,627 killed, with civilian casualties totaling 35, 756 killing.
+It states that the British armed forces have lost 18,627 killed, with civilian casualties totaling 35,756 dead.
 The RAF has lost 6,326 dead, 1338 wounded, 1879 missing and 408 taken as prisoners.

 American Homefront: New York Yankee Joe DiMaggio gets two hits in five at-bats against the Detroit Tigers in New York.
 One of his hits is a home run.
 This extends his hitting streak to a club-record 35 games.